Rune Comes Back From Brink To Reach Japan Open Semis - UrduPoint

 Rune, the number six seed, came back from the brink to win four straight games and end the Japanese veteran's challenge in front of a lively crowd in Tokyo.

-"It was about getting that first serve, and if I could save that match point I knew that I could put on pressure," said Rune, who will play either defending champion Ben Shelton or France's Arthur Fils in the semi-finals.
+"It was about getting that first serve, and if I could save that match point I knew that I could put on pressure," said Rune.

 "The momentum shifted a little bit.
 I lifted myself up, I was more positive."